-Moving is not an easy task and dealing with movers can be a headache if you choose the wrong provider.
+Moving is not an easy task and dealing with movers can be a headache if you choose the wrong provider, which is why we made this moving guide.
 It can be extremely frustrating and intolerable at times.
 There are ways though to make it a little less stressful and better for you.
 Using this moving guide, you can make your Houston move a more efficient and easier one.

 The whole moving process can usually take a few months if you want to do it right.
 Moving is difficult, and it takes a lot of work, but everyone’s moving experience can be a little different, so feel free to just skip around because this is just a general moving guide.
 There are four different phases of the moving process: Preparing for the move, packing your belonging, labeling and managing all of your items, and eventually moving into your new place.